 The first step is to try to understand the reasons behind the disrespect.
 It could be that your stepchild is acting out due to feelings of insecurity or resentment.

 Alternatively, they may simply be trying to test the boundaries.
 Once you have identified the root cause of the problem, you can start to work on finding a solution.
 If necessary, you may need to sit down and have a frank discussion with your stepchild.
-Explain what their behavior is doing and why it is unacceptable.
+Explain what their behaviour is doing and why it is unacceptable.

 Ultimately, they need to understand that respect is a two-way street.
 They need to show respect in return if they want to be respected.
-Only then you will be able to develop a healthy and productive relationship.
+Only then will you be able to develop a healthy and productive relationship.

 Conclusion: